IP Network Ranges at Princeton University

 https://princeton.service-now.com/service?id=kb_article&sys_id=KB0013151

-The Princeton University campus network is connected to both the Internet (a world-wide collection of inter-connected networks that all use the TCP/IP protocols) and to Internet 2 (a consortium of over 207 universities working in partnership with industry and government to develop and deploy advanced network applications and technologies).
-The connections to the Internet and I2 provide the campus with a vast array of services and information including access to the world-wide web and electronic mail.
+The Princeton University campus network is connected to both the Internet (a worldwide collection of interconnected networks that all use the TCP/IP protocols) and to Internet2 (a consortium of over 207 universities working in partnership with industry and government to develop and deploy advanced network applications and technologies).
+The connections to the Internet and I2 provide the campus with a vast array of services and information, including access to the worldwide web and electronic mail.

 Princeton University is a member and participant in Internet 2 which is a very high-speed network supporting communication and research among I2 members.
 Many educational, government, and research organizations are members of Internet 2.
 Internet 2 is similar in structure to the Internet (both use TCP/IP), but I2 provides significantly higher communication speed end-to-end which improves service and enables new applications.

 From time to time, you may need to get one or more files into or out of the department.
-This file transfer can be done in a few different ways, some secure, and some not.
-The recommended method of transferring a file is to either use an encrypted mechanism, or one that does not require you to enter a username and password.
-The preferred method is to use scp / sftp, which is part of the SSH suite of programs.
+This file transfer can be done in a few different ways, some secure and some not.
+The recommended method of transferring a file is to either use an encrypted mechanism or one that does not require you to enter a username and password.
+The preferred method is to use SCP/SFTP, which is part of the SSH suite of programs.